Eugene Tan is Director of both the the National Gallery Singapore (NGS) and of the Singapore Art Museum(SAM).

 NGS has also established partnerships with leading international institutions, including Paris’ Centre Pompidou and Museé d’Orsay; South Korea’s National Museum of Modern and Contemporary Art; London’s Tate; and Ilham Gallery in Kuala Lumpur.
 It has showcased major touring exhibitions that highlight art historical dialogues between Southeast Asia and other parts of the world.

-For the last three years Tan has been guiding a major renovation USD 90 million project at SAM.
+For the last four years Tan has been guiding a major renovation USD 90 million project at SAM.
 On appointing Tan, Edmund Cheng, chair of the SAM Board, said, “We are at an important juncture for our museum’s development as we undergo a major revamp of our premises.
 We have great confidence in [Tan’s] ability to make a positive impact and advance SAM’s role as a leading museum of contemporary art through a shared vision and strong collaboration with our curators, programmers, and SAM team.”